-The company will become subject to the requirements of SOX, including audit committee governance standards and internal control disclosure and attestations, as well as the listing standards of The Nasdaq Stock Market ("Nasdaq"), the New York Stock Exchange ("NYSE") or any other market on which the company's stock will be listed.
+The company will become subject to the requirements of SOX and Dodd-Frank, including audit committee governance standards and internal control disclosure and attestations, as well as the listing standards of The NASDAQ Stock Market ("NASDAQ"), the New York Stock Exchange ("NYSE") or any other market on which the company's stock will be listed.
 These listing standards have increased significantly in recent years, particularly in the area of corporate governance.
 Among other things, these standards set forth requirements concerning board and board committee composition and independence from management, and require certain matters, such as equity compensation to employees and the issuance of a significant amount of the company's equity, to be approved by the company's stockholders, even in cases in which a stockholder vote would not otherwise be required under state corporation law.
 These new requirements are discussed in more detail later in this booklet.

 In recent years, public companies have experienced a rise in institutional stockholder activism focused on corporate governance and executive compensation matters.
-Stockholders have submitted proposals that address such issues as declassifying the board of directors and providing for a majority vote (rather than the plurality vote standard) to elect the board of directors.
-Today, 75 of the 100 largest companies in the Fortune 500 have adopted a majority vote standard.
-A rise in the amount of executive compensation, especially "golden parachutes" (i.e., compensation distributed to executives upon the acquisition of their company), has served to fuel this activism.
-As a result, the SEC has substantially revised its compensation disclosure rules in an effort to improve the disclosure that public companies must provide to their stockholders regarding their compensation practices, including the possible impact that such practices may have with respect to the company's risk management.
-In addition, the SEC has proposed new rules that would allow certain stockholders to nominate directors using a company's proxy statement and would eliminate the company's ability to exclude stockholder proposals that seek to amend the company's director-nomination procedures.
+Stockholders have submitted proposals that address such issues as declassifying the board of directors, providing for a majority vote (rather than the plurality vote standard) to elect the board of directors, allowing stockholders to have access to the company's proxy statement to submit proposals, and eliminating the supermajority vote requirements for certain corporate actions.
+Stockholder activists have also focused attention on a variety of executive compensation matters.
+At the same time, the SEC has substantially revised its compensation disclosure rules in an effort to improve the disclosure that public companies must provide to their stockholders regarding their compensation practices, including the possible impact that such practices may have with respect to the company's risk management.
+In addition, under Dodd-Frank, companies that do not qualify as EGCs under the JOBS Act are required to provide stockholders with advisory votes on executive compensation and more detailed discussion and analysis of the compensation of executive officers.
 These changes and proposals, taken together, significantly increase the ability of stockholders to affect corporate decision making on matters of corporate governance.